#>town_atlas

 This is the structured world bible for RPG Wednesday and related story material.
 Practical visitors can stop at the route links and leave.
 World-builders can use the atlas to keep guides, districts, factions, objects, and sessions retrievable without scattering the canon across flavor text.

 The page is deliberately split: utility on one side, story substrate on the other.
-That makes the site easier for humans to design against and easier for external models to review without guessing which details are canon, which are route metadata, and which are just decorative atmosphere.
+That keeps the site easier for humans to design against and easier for external models to review without guessing which details are canon, which are route metadata, and which are just decorative atmosphere.

 The page is also discussion-ready: each major block should be able to turn into a reply, a quote, a remix, or a playable scene within a few seconds.